Empower Your Practice

 Compliance and Certification

-For U.S. practices, ONC certification (which confirms the system meets Meaningful Use and MIPS reporting requirements) is essential.
+For U.S. practices, ONC certification is essential.
+Modern systems must support the Promoting Interoperability (PI) program and MIPS reporting requirements.
+The old Meaningful Use standard has transitioned into these new programs.
 Vendors should also clearly document how their architecture supports HIPAA compliance, including data encryption, access controls, and audit logging.
 Ask specifically which compliance certifications the system holds before signing a contract.

 Total Cost of Ownership